Types of software development contracts

 Software development subscription contract

-The contract is used to hire a professional team or a specialist to solve non-specific tasks of the customer on a long-term basis.
+The contract is used to hire a professional team or a specialist to solve the non-specific tasks of the customer on a long-term basis.
 It assumes a high level of trust to the contractor.

 A subscription contract is often used within a group of companies when allocating an IT infrastructure or a development team to a separate organization to optimize taxation or business processes.